 All of the kids line up and process around the gym in their costumes while we all sing, you guessed it, "When the Saints Go Marching In".
 We go around the gym a couple of times so that parents get plenty of photo-ops.

 After that, each family goes up on stage and introduces themselves.
-Each child then announces which Saint they have dressed up as and then can give a 1 minute talk on their Saint.
+Each child then announces which Saint they have dressed up as and then can give a one minute talk on their Saint.

 Next, we pray a living rosary.
 One year one of our member families made a HUGE rosary out of pieces of wood and big wooden spools.
 It is big enough that each person can sit and hold one bead in their lap while we pray.
 This is one of the best parts of the day.
 The grace that is felt at this time is wonderful!